digitalbreed/jquery.fbmessenger/README.md

 | `('showGenericTemplate', templates, options)` | Shows a generic template with the given items, where `templates` is an array of objects `{ imageUrl: '...', title: '...', subtitle: '...', buttons: [ ... ] }` (see usage example).
 | `('scrollGenericTemplate', templateIndex, options)` | Scrolls the generic template item with the given index into view.
 | `('selectGenericTemplate', buttonIndex, options)` | Selects the button with the given `buttonIndex` on the generic template item which is currently in view.
+| `('selectPersistentMenu', entryIndex, options)` | Selects the persistent menu entry with the given index.
+If a 2nd or 3rd level menu is displayed, `-1` can be used to navigate back.
 | `('annotation', text, options)` | Shows an annotation with the given text.
 Note that this is not a Messenger feature, but intended to support explaining the flow of a conversation.
 | `('run')` | Executes the previously scheduled steps.